dreaminhex/fintech_devcon/README.md

 - SQLAlchemy
 - Ariadne

-## Step 3: The .NET Service
+## Step 3: The .NET Services

-This service represents a mock financial UI and API for managing user accounts and payments, using MongoDB as a backing store.
+These services represent a mock UI and API for managing user accounts and payments, using MongoDB as a backing store.

 ### Start the Mongo Container

 MongoDB stores user, account, and payment data for the .NET services.

+From the `root` directory, run:

 ```shell
 docker compose up -d mongo